What privacy problem are you solving?

 @tien has over 4 years of experience as a senior software engineer.
 Previously, he was a core developer for a Japanese employment service in Vietnam.
 He is now the frontend lead responsible for building the Incognito wallet.
 He is also a community enthusiast and loves asking questions and giving answers on Stack Overflow.

-@hoang recently joined Incognito’s interoperability team to help build cool stuff.
-Previously, @hoang worked for one of the biggest e-commerce systems in Vietnam called Tiki.
+@harry recently joined Incognito’s interoperability team to help build cool stuff.
+Previously, @harry worked for one of the biggest e-commerce systems in Vietnam called Tiki.
 He has had experiences with the popular programming languages as well as messaging systems like Kafka in a microservices architecture.
 He’s strongly interested in building scalable and reliable systems with low latency APIs.
 On a less serious note, as a human, he’d love to sleep well at night by building monitoring systems apart from the main system.

 Why do you care?

 Tell people why you’re passionate about your privacy project and committed to making it happen.